brevzin/cpp_proposals/2484_extend_cnttp/extend-cnttp.md

 ## Use of `operator template`

 The only intent of `operator template` is to allow the compiler to determine template equivalence and mangling.
-No program ever need invoke it for any reason, so no provision need to made in the language for allowing it or defining what that means.
+No program need ever invoke it for any reason, so no provisions need to made in the language for allowing it or defining what that means.
 This avoids the question of what exactly the return type of a defaulted `operator template` is: it doesn't matter, it's just annotation.

 No program ever needs to invoke an `operator template` because of the recursive nature of the definition of structural.
 In order to incorporate some user-defined type `C` into your mangling, you simply use it directly: